 Bonus tip: A pre-sale appraisal house gives you a more accurate starting point for pricing your home.

-Based on our research, in South Carolina, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in South Carolina, appraisals average $235 to $360, but help you walk away with thousands more once your home is sold.

 3. Stage and market your home

 Selling FSBO isn't as easy as placing a for sale by owner sign in front of your home.
 You must prepare your house for potential buyers.
 If you want to boost your home selling profits, you should stage and list your home to highlight the top features to attract the right buyers.